jaicdev/jaicdev.github.io/README.md

         </div>

         <h2>Introduction</h2>
-        <p>Hello!
-I'm a passionate Junior Research Fellow specializing in Computer Vision.
-My dedication revolves around pushing the boundaries of image and video analysis.
-With a firm commitment to innovation, I focus on crafting cutting-edge deep-learning models and algorithms to address real-world challenges in the field of Computer Vision.</p>
+        <p>I'm a dedicated Junior Research Fellow specializing in Computer Vision.
+My focus is on creating innovative deep-learning models and algorithms to tackle real-world challenges.
+Proficient in Python, MATLAB, and leading deep-learning frameworks like TensorFlow, PyTorch, and Keras, I continually expand my expertise to stay at the forefront of this dynamic field.
+I'm open to collaborations and eager to connect with fellow enthusiasts in Computer Vision.</p>

-        <p>My journey into the world of Computer Vision has equipped me with valuable skills and knowledge.
-Proficient in programming languages such as Python and MATLAB, I've honed my abilities through hands-on experience with leading deep-learning frameworks including TensorFlow, PyTorch, and Keras.
-The dynamic nature of this field drives me to continually expand my expertise.</p>

-        <p>I'm committed to staying at the forefront of emerging trends and advancements in Computer Vision, ensuring that my work remains relevant and impactful.
-Let's Connect: I'm always open to discussing potential collaborations and sharing ideas within the realm of Computer Vision.
-Feel free to reach out if you're as enthusiastic about this field as I am.</p>

         <h2>Experience</h2>
         <ul class="details">